Élisabeth of France: Trial

-Her trial was conducted by René-François Dumas, president of the Tribunal, supported by the Judges Gabriel, Deliege, and Antoine Marie Maire.
+Her trial was conducted by René-François Dumas, President of the Tribunal, supported by the Judges Gabriel, Deliege, and Antoine Marie Maire.
 During the trial, the same questions were made to her as during the interrogation, and she answered in much the same way.

-Relating to the accusation that she had encouraged the Swiss Guard and the royalist defender against the attackers during 10 August, she was asked:

-"Did you not, take care of and dress the wounds of the assassins who were sent to the Champs Elysees against the brave Marseillais by your brother?" upon which she replied: "I am not aware that my brother sent assassins against any persons, whoever they may be.
+Relating to the accusation that she had encouraged the Swiss Guard and the royalist defenders against the attackers during the 10 August riot, she was asked: "Did you not take care of and dress the wounds of the assassins who were sent to the Champs-Élysées against the brave Marseillais by your brother?" upon which she replied: "I am not aware that my brother sent assassins against any persons, whoever they may be.
 I gave succour to several of the wounded.
 Humanity alone prompted me to dress their wounds.
 In order to comfort them I had no need to enquire into the origin of their misfortunes.
 I claim no merit for this, and I cannot imagine that this can be imputed to me as a crime."

-When asked whether she did not refer to her nephew as king, ignoring the fact that France was a republic, her reply: "I talked familiarly with the poor child, who was dear to me on more than one account; I therefore gave him the consolation which appeared to me capable of comforting him for the loss of those to whom he owed his being."
+When asked whether she did not refer to her nephew as king, ignoring the fact that France was a republic, her reply: "I talked familiarly with the poor child, who was dear to me on more than one account; I, therefore, gave him the consolation which appeared to me capable of comforting him for the loss of those to whom he owed his being."
 This was interpreted as a sign that she "nourished the little Capet with the projects of vengeance which you and yours have not ceased to form against Liberty, and that you flattered yourself with the hope of raising again a broken throne by inundating it with the blood of patriots."

-Her defender Chauveau-Laofarde later recollected his speech in her defense:
+Her defender Chauveau-Lagarde later recollected his speech in her defence: